Raku/doc/EXAMPLES.md

 ### Allow .WHAT

-One of the checks is to dissuade using `.WHAT` in tests; However, in rare cases that is the explicit point of the test, so you can explicitly allow it:
+One of the checks is to dissuade using `.WHAT` in tests; However, in rare cases that is the explicit point of the test, so you can allow it with ok-test:

     =begin code :ok-test<WHAT>
         say 42.WHAT;
+    =end

+### Allow dd

+dd is a rakudo specific tool that isn't part of the specification; examples shouldn't use it unless they are explicitly trying to show how dd works.
+You can allow it with ok-test:

+    =begin code :ok-test<dd>
+        dd 42;
     =end

 ### Methods